renderings site plan photos

 Once completed, three tracks will run through the City of San Dimas within the shared rail corridor – the two light rail tracks will be located in the south portion for the Gold Line and the one freight track will be on the north.
 While the two systems will share the rail corridor, light rail trains and freight trains do not share tracks.

 Permanent changes will also occur due to the project, including safety enhancements at all street crossings (raised medians, red curbing and turn restrictions within 100 feet of the rail corridor at all street crossings), relocation of the freight track to the northern half of the rail corridor, new fencing and walls along the entire rail corridor, and new overhead lines to power the Gold Line system.
-Additionally, the Gold Line tracks will be grade-separated on a bridge over the Bonita Ave/Cataract Ave intersection, requiring the permanent closure of Monte Vista Avenue at the railroad crossing.
+Additionally, the Gold Line tracks will be grade-separated on a bridge over the Bonita Ave/Cataract Ave intersection (click here to learn more about the bridge), requiring the permanent closure of Monte Vista Avenue at the railroad crossing.

 Once completed, a trip from San Dimas to Pasadena will take about 27 minutes and further to downtown Los Angeles will take approximately 56 minutes.